Severson-Group/eMach/docs/source/getting_started/tutorials/toy_opti/index.rst

 Step 1: Create Python file for tutorial
 ------------------------------------------

-In the root folder of your git repository with ``eMach`` installed as a sub-module, create a new python file to hold the code for this tutorial names ``mach_eval_tutorial.py``
+In the root folder of your private Git repository (the repository that houses ``eMach`` as a submodule), create a new Python file ``mach_eval_tutorial.py`` to hold the code for this tutorial.

 Step 2: Define import statements
 ------------------------------------------

-At the top of the python file copy the following import statements to add the required modules for this tutorial.
+Add the following import statements to the newly created ``mach_eval_tutorial.py`` file to load the required modules for this tutorial:

 .. code-block:: python